What is Gonorrhea?

 Some people should be tested (screened) for gonorrhea even if they do not have symptoms or know of a sex partner who has gonorrhea1.
 Anyone who is sexually active should discuss his or her risk factors with a health care provider and ask whether he or she should be tested for gonorrhea or other STDs.
 CDC recommends yearly gonorrhea screening for all sexually active women younger than 25 years, as well as older women with risk factors such as new or multiple sex partners, or a sex partner who has a sexually transmitted infection.
 People who have gonorrhea should also be tested for other STDs.

 What is the treatment for gonorrhea?

-Gonorrhea can be cured with the right treatment.
-CDC now recommends dual therapy (i.e. using two drugs) for the treatment of gonorrhea.
+CDC recommends a single 500 mg intramuscular dose of ceftriaxone for uncomplicated gonorrhea.
+Treatment for coinfection with Chlamydia trachomatis with oral doxycycline (100 mg twice daily for 7 days) should be administered when a chlamydial infection has not been excluded.
 It is important to take all of the medication prescribed to cure gonorrhea.
 Medication for gonorrhea should not be shared with anyone.
 Although medication will stop the infection, it will not repair any permanent damage done by the disease.
 Antimicrobial resistance in gonorrhea is of increasing concern, and successful treatment of gonorrhea is becoming more difficult 2.
 If a person’s symptoms continue for more than a few days after receiving treatment, he or she should return to a health care provider to be reevaluated

 Page last updated 12/12/2018